 - Half a head of iceberg lettuce

-1 Preheat oven to 350 degrees F.
+1 Preheat oven to 350° F.

-4 Garnish with cilantro and sour cream.
 Serve with sliced iceberg lettuce that has been dressed only with vinegar and salt.
-See Perfect Guacamole for a great guacamole avocado side dish.
+Garnish enchiladas with cilantro and sour cream.